camilotejeiro/camilotejeiro.github.io/_posts/2015-05-10-water-filtration-system.md

 Can we build an open hardware expandable filtration system to keep our aquariums clean with little maintenance?

-_You can get all of the relevant files for this project at the bottom of this post_
+_You can get all of the relevant linked_files for this project at the bottom of this post_

 So I have two messy turtle pets that love to eat but don't like to clean up